-This research provides an in-depth evaluation through a historical analysis on Black female labor trends, an economic assessment within the Cincinnati region, and interviews with Black women to understand their economic mobility journeys.
-To our knowledge, this is a first-of-its-kind research series in the Cincinnati region that completely centers Black women and their economic circumstances.
+Center researchers conducted an in-depth evaluation through historical analysis of Black female labor trends, an economic assessment within the Cincinnati region, and interviews with Black women to understand their economic mobility journeys.
+To our knowledge, this is a first-of-its-kind research project in our region to completely center Black women and their economic circumstances.

 Black women have a high desire to participate in the workforce with a prime-age labor force participation rate of 78.3%.

 However, with the highest unemployment rate of the gender-racial cohorts, Black women have a disproportionately harder time gaining employment.